tamagusko/icts21/README.md

 > <a href="https://raw.githubusercontent.com/tamagusko/icts21/master/data/covid19DataPT.csv">/data/covid19DataPT.csv</a> (Data formatted for Portugal)

 # Citation
-Tamagusko T., Ferreira A. (2020).
+Tamagusko, T. and Ferreira, A. (2020).
 Mobility patterns of the Portuguese population during the COVID-19 pandemic.
 Submitted to  International Conference on Information Technology & Systems (ICTS) 2021.
 Retrieved from https://github.com/tamagusko/icts21